chippyash/Monad/README.md

 echo $s1->tail()->value()[3] // 7
 </pre>

+There are two function mapping methods for a Collection:

+- the standard Monadic bind(), whose function takes the entire `value array` of the Collection as its parameter.
+You should return an array as a result of the function but in the event that you do not, it will be forced to array.
+In either case, the result is wrapped as a new Collection.

+- the each() method.
+Like bind(), this takes a function and an optional array of additional parameter values to pass on.
+However, the each function is called for each member of the collection.
+The results of the function are collected into a new Collection and returned.
+In this way, it behaves rather like the PHP native array_map.

+Note that you can change the base type of a resultant Collection as a result of bind() and each().

 I chose Collection as the name as it doesn't clash with `list` which is a PHP reserved name.
 In essence, Collection will to all intents and purposes be a List, but for die hard PHPers still behave as an array.